Eternal H A Z E is a photo essay inspired my role as ‘Hazel’ in the play Zenith.

 Whenever I’m in a moment of play, I lose all concept of time.
 The only markers of this creative break are the following photos.
 I didn’t look at the photos until they fell out of my journal that night.
 Without intending to do so, each photo had an eerily “Hazel” feel to them.

-In many ways these photos are a visual representation and journal entry of the parts of ‘Hazel’ that linger with me throughout this production, and a portrait of the part of me that is working even when I say “I’m taking a break!”.
+In many ways these photos are a visual representation and journal entry of the parts of ‘Hazel’ that lingered with me throughout this production, and a portrait of the part of me that is working even when I say “I’m taking a break!”.

 Click here for more information about “Self Composed”, a collaboration between SFMOMA and Adobe.